fl-martin/visualMixer/README.md

 # visualMixer

-A place where you can mix Hydra patters, shaders and the pose segmentation provided by Mediapipe.
+A place where you can mix shaders, Hydra patterns and the pose segmentation provided by Mediapipe.
 This last also provides landmarks detection that can be used as data to manipulate visuals.

 ## This project uses
 - [glsl-canvas](https://github.com/actarian/glsl-canvas)